div927/plot-clustering/README.md

-# GitHub Codespaces Plots Clustering & Distance from the Cenroid
+# Movie Plots Clustering & Distance from the Centroid